Breast ReconstructionView Gallery

 Breast Reconstruction with Implants

 For many patients, breast reconstruction with implants is the most effective way to rebuild the breast tissue.
 The first stage often involves placing a tissue expander beneath your chest muscles.
-This expander is a balloon-like device made from gel.
+This expander is a balloon-like device.
 Over time, saline fluid is added to inflate the expander and stretch the skin.
 The expansion takes place over a few weeks to months, with regular office visits.
 Eventually, the skin and muscle are stretched sufficiently so that there is room for the placement of breast implants.

 Stage two involves placing the implant.
 The balloon expander is removed, and your surgeon will then insert a breast implant.